 My Rental Properties

-It's not enough to live off of (yet) – but the real beauty of this income is that I only have to spend a couple of minutes each month running this business (as opposed to 40 hours each week in my day job).
+At the time of this writing, I would still consider my rental property business to be a relatively small (but growing) operation.
+It's not quite enough to live off of (yet) – but the beauty of this income is that I only have to spend a couple of minutes each month running this arm of my business (as opposed to 40 hours each week in a day job).

 It's as easy as: